Parent & Family E-Communications

 *RESIDENT ASSISTANT APPLICATIONS NOW OPEN

 Resident Assistant (RA) Applications for the 2026-2027 academic year opened on November 3 and are due December 12, 2025.
 RAs serve as resources and mentors to their peers in the residence halls.
 They also gain valuable skills such as crisis management, conflict resolution, time management, and leadership.
 RAs receive a meal plan credit for the ultimate flex meal plan as well as receive payment equal to their room charges (minus taxes).
 Paychecks are distributed biweekly throughout the academic year.
 If you think your student would be a good RA, please encourage them to apply.
-More information and a list of info sessions is available on our website.

 *ORIENTATION LEADER APPLICATIONS FOR 2026

 The application to be a 2026 Orientation Leader (OL) is open now!
 Orientation Leaders serve incoming new students and families during the First Day in Friartown and Fall Orientation programs.
 OLs provide an energetic and welcoming first experience for freshman and transfer students by leading small groups, providing insight into the academic experience and registration process, and facilitating the development of impactful connections and friendships.
-The application and position descriptions can be found on the orientation website.

 *PARKING ON-CAMPUS